 - Keep campfires small and do not let them get out of hand.
 The suggested size is no more than two feet tall and wide.

-- Stack extra firewood upwind and away from the fire so wind won’t accidentally blow sparks onto the additional wood.
+- Stack extra firewood upwind and away from the fire so wind will not accidentally blow sparks onto the additional wood.

 - During a Campfire